 Nicklaus Children's Hospital is proud to have an ACGME accredited Pediatric Cardiology Fellowship Program.
 The fellowship is a three-year training program with two fellows per year.
-The Heart Program has an outstanding faculty of 16 cardiologists, six cardiac intensivists, three dedicated pediatric cardiac anesthesiologists, three cardiac surgeons, five cardiac imaging physicians, three interventional cardiologists and 16 dedicated nurse practitioners that participate in training the fellows.
+The Heart Institute at Nicklaus Children's Hospital has an outstanding faculty of 16 cardiologists, six cardiac intensivists, three dedicated pediatric cardiac anesthesiologists, two cardiac surgeons, three cardiac imaging physicians, two interventional cardiologists and 16 dedicated nurse practitioners that participate in training the fellows.

 Nicklaus Children's Hospital prides itself in utilizing collaborative and innovative surgical and interventional strategies to achieve the best possible outcomes for patients with simple and complex congenital heart disease.
 US News and World Report recognizes Nicklaus Children's Hospital, among one of the top pediatric cardiology and heart surgery programs in the United States.
 Nicklaus Children's Hospital is the largest freestanding children’s hospital in Florida and the pediatric teaching hospital for the Florida International University Herbert Wertheim College of Medicine.